TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

   )
 );
 ```

+!!! note

-**Note:** The time format should be defined using the same SQL dialect as the one used to define the model's query.
+    The time format should be defined using the same SQL dialect as the one used to define the model's query.

 SQLMesh also uses the time column to automatically append a time range filter to the model's query at runtime, which prevents records that are not part of the target interval from being stored.
 This is a safety mechanism that prevents unintentionally overwriting unrelated records when handling late-arriving data.